Supporting full-time ministries

 - we are saved through God's Word (Jam 1:21).

-The ministry of the Word of God is the most important ministry in the church.
-When God speaks, things happen; but it depends on prayer.
-The ministry of the Word comes through prayer (Act 6:4).
+The ministry of the Word of God is the most important ministry in the church, but it depends on prayer (Act 6:4).
 The preacher or teacher gets his message through prayer and his anointing through prayer (Eph 6:1920).
 There are no short cuts.

 In the seventeenth century Thomas Boston wrote: